Yuki2718/adblock/README.md

 ### tpl_plus.txt

 AdGuard Tracking Protection filter is probably the least false positive prone anti-tracking list; however, it comes with its own cost of less coverage.
 This filter aims to complement that and was extracted from my mobile filters but not identical.
+Bug reports are commented out but you can add them to User Rules without the initial `!`.

 Inclusion criteria:
 - Didn't and less likely to cause false positive